Shift Work Statistics 2026: Data, Risks, Industries

 - 2.8% absence rate (BLS, 2024)

-- Rotating shifts common in continuous production environments
+- Rotating shifts are common in continuous production environments

 Transportation & logistics